RLOpenCatalyst/catdocs/Catalyst/source/workzone.rst

-**Following video demonstrates how to Import a Node by IP Address to RLCatalyst**:
+**Following video demonstrates how to Import a Node by IP Address and connect to Instance from RLCatalyst**:

 .. raw:: html